loopbackio/loopback.io/pages/en/lb3/includes/Standard-project-structure.md

     <tr>
       <td><code><a href="component-config.json">component-config.json</a></code></td>
       <td>Specifies <a href="LoopBack-components.html">LoopBack components</a> to load.</td>
       <td>Created by Strongloop tools only.
-Not used in API Connect.</td>
+Not used in API Connect v5.</td>
     </tr>
     <tr>
       <td><code><a href="config.json.html">config.json</a></code></td>